filecoin-project/data-prep-tools/docs/car-first-then-split.md

 ## Lessons and additional thoughts

 - Maintaining the dag structure is important for retrievals, because it encodes how the separate blocks are logically related.
+In the above illustration, whether or not the integrity of `bafy0` is preserved has a signifcant impact on the retrieval UX.
 - Retrieval over bitswap, i.e., one block at a time means it doesn’t matter if the blocks are spread across multiple deals.
 As long as the dag structure is there, data is still retrievable.
 - This wasn’t discussed in detail in the above example, however, splitting files before CAR also prevents range requests (over http for example).
 This is because if a request is made that spans over the two separate DAGs, there is no way to respond to it.